EUROYoung/euroyoung.github.io/_pages/naples2025.md

 In return we ask to the participants to avoid bad practices such as submitting abstracts if not completely about attending.
 Given that, in order to ensure your spot at the workshop __the selected participant must pay the fee within 10 days after the acceptance notification__.
 If not, the selection will be intermediately canceled, and the spot will be re-assigned to other candidate.

+{% include gallery2 caption="Check out some of the highlights of Naples (no edited photos!)" %}

 # Contact